 In November 2019, the District entered into an agreement with Marlin Leasing Corporation for the purpose of acquiring a Kyocera copy machine for the admin office.
 Terms of the agreement commenced in November 2019 and matured in October 2022.
-As of June 30, 2023 and 2022, rental payments amounted to \$6,577 each, respectively.

 Following the guidelines of GASB Statement No. 87, the District recorded an intangible right-to-use asset (lease equipment) and a lease payable at present value using an interest rate of 0.20%.
 The right-to-use asset is amortized on a straight-line basis over the term of the lease.
+The lease was fully paid as of June 30, 2023.